giorginogreg/InnovationLab-5Safe-project/README.md

 Clone the repository with the command `git clone --recursive -j8 [url]`, because it contains submodules used in the repo

+Or if the repo was already cloned, run `git submodule update --init`

 Before running the scripts, make sure you have the following dependencies installed in the `requirements.txt` or you can run `poetry install` to install them using `pypoetry`